Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 especially when the black car went towards the horizon at the end of the video.
 For this reason, I decided to not include this part in my submission video.

-TODO - show labels on the heatmaps, and labels on the images.

 Here are some Images of the labels drawn on the heat maps (without frame averaging):
 (Note: the white outline makes the heat maps look less hot)